20 Best Things to Do in Rosarito, Mexico

-Rosarito has a rich and unique gastronomic scene, with more than 30 eateries to choose from.
+Rosarito has a rich and unique gastronomic scene, with more than 30 eateries.

-This dish is available in Puerto Nuevo lobster village, located 20 minutes out of Rosarito.
+This dish is available in Puerto Nuevo Lobster Village, 20 minutes from Rosarito.

 Every year, an estimated 100,000 so-called "langosta" lobsters are served here.

-The indigenous wine and bear are also not to be missed.
+The indigenous wine and beer are also not to be missed.

 Visiting Puerto Nuevo lobster village is typically a one-day trip.